Lautaro24Fer/Portfolio/README.md

 ## 👋 **About Me**

-👨‍💻 **Lautaro Fernández**, 21 years old, passionate about technology, currently studying at the **National Technological University (UTN)**, pursuing a **University Technician degree in Programming**.
+👨‍💻 **Lautaro Fernández**, 22 years old, passionate about technology, currently studying at the **National Technological University (UTN)**, pursuing a **University Technician degree in Programming**.

 🎓 I also hold a **Computer Technician** degree, with a strong background in hardware and software.

-🚀 Currently, I work as a **Full Stack Developer** freelancer, with experience in a variety of modern technologies for both frontend and backend development.
+🚀 Im **Full Stack Developer** freelancer, with experience in a variety of modern technologies for both frontend and backend development.
+I currently working in Codescript as a backend developer.

 ---